lagdotcom/dcjam2023/readme.md

 ### Yarn

 Now you need `yarn`, a package management tool.
 Just run `corepack enable` and it should download it; check it worked with `yarn --version`.
+Now navigate to your dcjam2023 directory and type `yarn`.
+This will install the dependencies for this project.

 ### Development